adamhrz/amh-ayla-ios/README.md

 ##SDK Documentation

 The Ayla SDK is documented using [AppleDoc](https://github.com/tomaz/appledoc/).
-To build the SDK docset, you must clone the SDK and build the docset from there, following instructions in the SDK's README.md file.
+To build and install the Ayla SDK docset, you must [clone the SDK](https://github.com/AylaNetworks/iOS_AylaSDK_Public.git) and build the docset from there, following instructions in the SDK's README.md file.

 ##Dependencies